Travel Ideas & Inspiration

 You can find the museum at Neue Burg, Heldenplatz, 1010 in Vienna, Austria.

-If you’re curious about both historical and contemporary works, Albertina hosts a blend of paintings, drawings, and graphic art, including exhibitions by Picasso and Monet.
+If you’re curious about historical and contemporary works, Albertina hosts everything from paintings and drawings to graphic art, including exhibitions by Picasso and Monet.

-One of the most notable features of the Albertina is a celebrated printing room that contains upwards of one million prints from old art masters.
+One of the most notable features of the Albertina is a printing room that has upwards of one million prints from old art masters on display.

 How to visit the Albertina Museum